-Protagonist Examples from Literature
+Examples of Protagonist from Literature

 Protagonist examples in many stories are not shown to be flawless.
 They generally undergo some change that causes a turn of events, which makes a story interesting and helps deliver a message.
 Sometimes, a moral weakness is highlighted that causes the fall of the protagonist.
-For example: in William Shakespeare’s play Hamlet, the protagonist experiences terrible events because of his indecisiveness, which troubles him while murdering his evil uncle.
+For example, in William Shakespeare’s play Hamlet, the protagonist experiences terrible events because of his indecisiveness, which troubles him while murdering his evil uncle.
 So, Hamlet’s struggle in dealing with the antagonist is what precedes the story.

 A protagonist can sometimes be very controversial because of some evil traits.
-One of the good examples of protagonist who is controversial would be Becky Sharp from William Makepeace Thackeray’s Vanity Fair, who can occasionally be very manipulative in order to achieve her own interests.
+One of the good examples of protagonist who is controversial would be Becky Sharp from William Makepeace Thackeray’s Vanity Fair, who is occasionally be very manipulative in order to achieve her own interests.

 There are ensemble stories that do not particularly highlight either one of the characters more than the rest.
-For instance, Addie Bundren’s demise in the novel As I Lay Dying by William Faulkner, results in her family traveling a long way to bury her, and they all tell the story from their own perspective, which makes them all equally important to the story.
-Thus, it leaves us with more than just one protagonist in the same story.
+For instance, Addie Bundren’s demise in the novel As I Lay Dying by William Faulkner, results in her family traveling a long way to bury her, and they all tell the story from their own perspectives, which makes them all equally important to the story.
+Thus, it leaves us with more than one protagonist in the same story.

 Protagonist Examples from Cinema